Dechichi01/MarsRovers_C/README.md

 The program will output a ERROR message if:

 .
-Rover input position is outsite of the plateau range;
+Any input value type is different from expected -> Program will request re-input.
 .
-Orientation input is not 'N', 'S', 'E' or 'W';
+Rover input position is outsite of the plateau range -> Program will request re-input.
 .
-Comand string include char that are not 'L', 'R' or 'M';
+Orientation input is not 'N', 'S', 'E' or 'W' -> Program will request re-input.
 .
-Rover comand sends it outside of the plateau;
+Comand string include char that are not 'L', 'R' or 'M' -> Program will request re-input.
 .
+Rover comand sends it outside of the plateau -> Rover movement will stop.
-Rover comand put it into collision with another Rover;
+.
+Rover comand put it into collision with another Rover -> Rover movement will stop.
+.
+Initial position of a Rover coincides with final position of previous Rover -> Program will request re-input.